isaturk66/TrendyolScraper/README.md

 ## Usage

-This repository has two different scripts.
+This repository has three different scripts.
 The main script that does the scraping is named TrendyolScraper.js

-These are the arguments for TrendyolScraper
+**These are the arguments for TrendyolScraper**

 * **--url** &nbsp;&nbsp;  The url of the trendyol search that will be scraped.
 REQUIRED